-Those of you, who have been SASI or NCFGA members, for more than a year or two, know that we provide our members with recommendations, each year, concerning those who, in our opinion, are the best choices for the NRA's Board of Directors.
+Those of you, who have been aware of SASI or NCFGA, for more than a year or two, know that we provide our individual, corporate and club members with recommendations, each year, concerning those who, in our opinion, are the best choices for the NRA's Board of Directors.

-This year, as in the last several years, we have the great pleasure of advising you that the recommendation list was jointly compiled, by the Suffolk Alliance of Sportsmen, Inc. (SASI) and Nassau County Fish & Game Association, Inc. (NCFGA), as well as the fact that both organizations concur, on all recommendations.
-Our criteria is stringent, because we believe you should have only the best qualified, on the NRA board.
+This year, as in each of the years of the last two decades or so, we have the distinct pleasure of advising you that the recommendation list was jointly compiled, by the Suffolk Alliance of Sportsmen, Inc. (SASI) and Nassau County Fish & Game Association, Inc. (NCFGA), as well as the fact that both organizations concur, on all recommendations.
+Our criteria are stringent, because we believe you should have only the best qualified people on NRA board.

-Our choices are made from among those candidates, whom we feel best represent the interests of the membership of NRA, not necessarily those who are picked by the NRA's Nominating Committee or those who the NRA's officers might like to see on NRA's board.
+Our choices are made from among those candidates, whom we feel best represent the interests of the membership of NRA, not necessarily those who are picked by the NRA's Nominating Committee or those who the NRA's officers might like to see on the NRA's board.

 NRA is a major corporation, growing and becoming more complex, every year.
-Dues income, alone, produces almost \$200,000,000, in income, each year.
-Add to that, the income of the NRA Foundation, the NRA Endowment, NRA-ILA, product sales, investment income and NRA's broadcasting network, plus other, "miscellaneous" items and you have a corporation, the annual budget and assets of which are at or approaching one billion dollars (\$1,000,000,000), per year.
+Dues income, alone, produces almost \$225,000,000, in income, each year.
+Add to that, the income of the NRA Foundation, the NRA Endowment, NRA-ILA, product sales, investment income and NRA's broadcasting network, plus other, "miscellaneous" items and you have a corporation, the annual budget and assets of which exceed one billion dollars (\$1,000,000,000), per year.
 That's bigger than many of the "name brand" corporations and larger than most firearms manufacturers.

-The purpose of a Board of Directors is to set policy, for the corporation, which is, implemented, by the officers of that corporation.
-Directors must be able to evaluate, influence and understand the short-term and long-term, national and international ramifications of the multi-million dollar decisions they make.
+The purpose of a Board of Directors is to make policy, for the corporation, which is, then, implemented, by the officers of that corporation.
+Directors must be able to evaluate, influence and understand the short-term and long-term, financial, national and international ramifications of the multi-million dollar decisions they make.
 Those directors must, therefore, possess appropriate academic and/or experience qualifications.
 Being a "nice person," "a local activist" or a "qualified and dedicated shooter" do not, of themselves, make one qualified, to manage a major business operation.

 In NRA's case, all directors are unpaid (except for reimbursement of expenses), while all officers and other employees are paid.
-NRA senior officers are, typically, paid six figure (\$100,000 + +) salaries, per year.
+NRA senior officers are, typically, paid six figure (\$100,000++) salaries, per year.
 They are paid, to be officers, full time.
-To allow any of them to become directors, also, would involve considerable conflict of interest.
-Consequently, for that reason and that reason only, we have never endorsed a sitting NRA officer or other NRA employee, for the board.
+To allow any of them to, also, become directors, could involved considerable conflict of interest.
+Consequently, for that reason and that reason only, we have never endorsed a sitting NRA officer or other NRA employee, for the NRA's board.

-NRA's needs, this year, as in many years past, are for qualified, executive and political talent.
+NRA's needs, this year, as in many years past, are for qualified, executive, legal, financial, public relations and/or political talent.
 Consequently, only candidates, with academic and/or practical experience, in business management, finance, law, influence gathering and/or with significant, national recognition or political prestige, should be considered.
 Those candidates, with professional or educational criteria, such as MBAs, LLBs/JDs, CPAs, ChFCs, etc. and/or qualifying experience, i.e.: managing substantial business entities, at the executive levels, are what NRA now needs most, for the business management side of the operations.
-Next, are those with national political recognition and national respect, who know how to get things completed, in the political arena.
+Next, are those with national political recognition and national respect, who know how to get things completed, in the political and/or public relations arenas.

-It's a tough set of criteria, for making choices and, sometimes, it requires that folks, who we may like, personally, don't get our recommendation, solely for their lack of having the best and most appropriate educational or experience credentials.
+It's a tough set of criteria, for making choices and, sometimes, it requires that folks, who we may like, personally, don't get our recommendation, solely for their lack of the best and most appropriate educational or experience credentials.